 Note: The Library Faculty RA Program is on hiatus for summer 2022.
 We will announce the resumption of operations in the fall semester.

 For longer projects, or for long-term research assistance, consult your faculty handbook for information on hiring RAs with your faculty account.

 Connecting faculty with library research assistants for short-term research projects

 All Law faculty may request the services of law students who are hired, trained, and supervised by the reference librarians.
 We assign library RAs to work on your projects based upon their areas of interest and availability.
 Qualifying projects must be fewer than 20 hours of work and primarily legal in nature.
-If you have questions about the Library RA program or whether a library RA might be appropriate for your project, please contact Rachel Gordon or submit your project proposal.
+If you have questions about the Library RA program or whether a library RA might be appropriate for your project, please contact the Reference Desk or submit your project proposal.

 Nathan Gray is a 2L at Duke Law pursuing a JD and a Masters in Bioethics and Science Policy.
 He is interested in the ethics and regulation of emerging technologies, healthcare, and public policy.
 Prior to law school, Nathan studied political science at Wabash College and interned at variety of healthcare organizations focused on public health and telehealth.

 Jonice Jackson is a 2L at Duke Law.
 Prior to law school, Jonice worked as a legal assistant in litigation and financial services.
 Jonice received her B.A. in Linguistics and English from Georgetown University.